-The financial information included herein for the three-month period ended March 31, 2004 and 2003 and the financial information as of March 31, 2004 is unaudited; however, such information reflects all adjustments consisting only of normal recurring adjustments which are, in the opinion of management, necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods.
-The financial information as of December 31, 2003 is derived from AVI BioPharma, Inc.'s (the "Company's") Form 10-K. The interim financial statements should be read in conjunction with the financial statements and the notes thereto included in the Company's Form 10-K. The results of operations for the interim periods presented are not necessarily indicative of the results to be expected for the full year.
+The financial information included herein for the three-month period ended March 31, 2005 and 2004 and the financial information as of March 31, 2005 is unaudited; however, such information reflects all adjustments consisting only of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods.
+The financial information as of December 31, 2004 is derived from AVI BioPharma, Inc.'s (the "Company's") Form 10-K. The interim financial statements should be read in conjunction with the financial statements and the notes thereto included in the Company's Form 10-K. The results of operations for the interim periods presented are not necessarily indicative of the results to be expected for the full year.